By: David T. Schindel, MD FAAP; Humberto Lugo-Vicente, MD

 What can be done to make my child better?

 If test results suggest a diagnosis of biliary atresia, based on increased bilirubin and missing gallbladder or bile ducts on a HIDA scan, surgery is recommended.

 In the operating room, a cholangiogram is performed to confirm the diagnosis.
 This is done either through a small incision in the child's upper abdomen or through a laparoscope.
 To perform a cholangiogram, the surgeon places a small tube into the gallbladder, if present, and injects a medication that can be used to see the bile ducts using an X-ray machine.

 If bile ducts are not seen connecting the liver to the intestine, the diagnosis of biliary atresia is confirmed.
 At this point, the surgeon will perform a procedure that re-establishes a connection between the liver and the intestine to allow drainage of the bile from the liver into the intestine.
 This procedure is called a Kasai operation.

 Regular visits with your child's pediatrician can help diagnose biliary atresia early and prevent related complications.

 About Dr. Schindel

-David T. Schindel, MD, FAAP is a pediatric surgeon and associate professor at Children's Health Dallas/UT Southwestern Medical School.
+David T. Schindel, MD, FAAP, a pediatric surgeon with Pediatric Surgical Associates, works out of Medical City Children’s Hospital in Dallas.
 Dr. Schindel's clinical and research interests include congenital surgery of the newborn, such as biliary atresia, choledochal cysts, abdominal wall defects, lung malformations and tracheoesophageal surgery.
 He also has significant interest and experience in the surgical management of pediatric Inflammatory Bowel Disease.
 He is a fellow of the American Academy of Pediatrics and the American Pediatric Surgery Association.